MichaelTheBrute/azure-compose-template/README.md

 # Objective
-The objective of this repository is to act as a playground for best practices when writing azure containerapp hosted multi-container applications with GitHub CI/CD.
+The objective of this repository is to act as a template for creating azure containerapp hosted multi-container applications with GitHub CI/CD.

 # Docker Compose Project